prideout/prideout.github.com/sandbox/test.md

 [![Screenshot]({{ ASSET_PATH }}/thumbnails/Distortion2.png)](https://github.com/prideout/distortion/raw/master/media/UniformResult.png)

-Here's the original image:
+Here's the source image:

 [![Screenshot]({{ ASSET_PATH }}/thumbnails/Distortion1.png)](https://github.com/prideout/distortion/raw/master/media/OriginalScene.png)

 One issue with this approach is poor sampling at high magnification, resulting in fuzziness towards the center.
 The same problem crops up when performing distortion in the fragment shader.

-The fuzziness can be improved somewhat with a custom high-quality filter (e.g., Gaussian) in your fragment shader, instead of relying on the crude bilinear filtering that the hardware provides.
+The fuzziness can be improved somewhat with a custom high-quality filter (e.g., Gaussian) in the fragment shader, instead of relying on the crude bilinear filtering that the hardware provides.

 ### Vertex-Based Techniques